agentsofthesystem/AgentSmith/README.md

 # Private Game Server Manager - Agent

-This application is agent software for the Private Game Server Manager
+## About

+This application is agent software for the Private Game Server Manager.
+The agent runs on a standalone windows-based server and interacts with both 1) the software application it is controlling and 2) may be tied to a manager via an access key/token method.
+If tied to manager software, then the user has full user interface and web control over the agent.
+Otherwise, this agent can stand alone and be operated via a client.
+See the "./client" and "./scripts" folder for examples of client-only usage.

-# Pre-requisites
+## Pre-requisites

 This software was developed on Windows 10 using WSL2 & Docker Desktop for Windows.
 WSL2 ran an Ubuntu 18.04 distribution, however, feel free to use any distribution.
 The chosen software language is Python 3, which can be installed on any flavor of linux.
-WSL2 is not strictly required, but python & docker desktop for windows are.
+WSL2 is not strictly required because one can install python in either a linux or windows environment.
+Docker is also optional because the application can run on its own or inside of a docker container.
+However, a python environment is a hard requirement.
+The author used VSCode to develop software, although any IDE may be used which is the preference of the developer.

 1. WSL2 Setup - https://learn.microsoft.com/en-us/windows/wsl/install
-2. Docker Desktop for Windows - https://www.docker.com/products/docker-desktop/
+2. Docker Desktop for Windows - https://www.docker.com/products/docker-desktop/  (Optional)
-3. Python3
+3. Python 3 - (See section about python setup.)
+4. VSCode + Python Extension (or other preferred IDE)

 ## Python Setup